The Future of Cars is Electric! How will this change our designs? (Part 1 - M&E)

 This blog post focusses on the other aspects of building services design that might be affected.
 The most obvious aspect of MEP design to be affected by an increasing market share of electric cars is the need for more car charging points.
 Designing a car charging point or two in a car park is straightforward, but when car charging starts to become a larger part of the electrical demand, we’ll need to start designing for smart demand management; cars will need to be charged at off-peak times and perhaps even feed electricity back to the building at peak times.
 Intelligent management of the electrical storage in cars is going to become a major feature of our work in the medium term.

 Fire is an interesting area to think about in relation to electric cars – current best understanding seems to be that they are less likely to catch fire than cars filled with combustible fuel; but the way they burn is quite different and they can re-ignite hours after apparently being put out.
 Tesla currently recommend that you’ll need about 100m³ of water to put out one of their cars.
-At the moment there are so few electric cars that fire regulations aren’t responding to these changes.
-Coupled with this, battery technology research is still a big area and flammability is bound to be part of this.
-We might find that enclosed car parks in the future will need sprinklers and vast storage tanks, we’ll just have to wait and see.
+Battery technology research is still a big area and flammability is bound to be part of this.
+We might find that enclosed car parks in the future will need sprinklers and vast storage tanks.

 Aside from noise, combustion also generates air pollutants (as it turns out, more than we all expected!)
 This means that, at the moment, we have to isolate the building ventilation from these sources of pollution and there’s been an increasing focus in recent years on filtration for NOx and locating building air intakes away from roads.
 These types of concerns will diminish as this major source of urban air pollution disappears.